 Storage: Store in a cool, dark, and dry place.

 Substitutes of Bifilac: Vibact Sachet, Becelac PB, Gutpro Powder, Vizylac capsule, Cyfolac capsule, Darolac Capsule

 Shop from: Netmeds.
-Get the latest Netmeds coupons here.
+Also, avail discounts using Netmeds coupons here.

 Bifilac Tablets: Benefits